stm32duino/wiki_contrib/Upload-methods.md

 ### DFU

 ## HID Bootloader 2.2 (HID BL)
 This is a driverless USB bootloader for `STM32F10x` and `STM32F4xx` MCUs and is based on [HID protocol](https://en.wikipedia.org/wiki/Human_interface_device).
-No special USB drivers needed, even on Windows.
+No special USB drivers are needed, even on Windows.

 The bootloader is installed at `0x8000000` address.